Estate, Trust and Tax Planning

 • Placing a policy in a trust protects the funds from creditors or legal claims.

-• The trust ensures that the funds will get paid to the correct people.
-This is important if you have specific instructions and who should inherit.
+• The trust ensures that the funds are paid to the correct people.
+This is important if you have specific instructions about who should inherit.

 • Putting a life insurance policy in trust requires careful attention.